robertoatallah/capstone_project/README.md

 ### Materials & Methods

-EGs Ire analyzed by R package "Linear Models for Microarray Data (**limma**)" function for datasets and "**GEOquery**" R package was used to retrieve to GSE from GEO database.
+DEGs are analyzed by R package "Linear Models for Microarray Data (**limma**)" function for datasets and "**GEOquery**" R package was used to retrieve to GSE from GEO database.
 Let me note that the data was already LOISS normalized and log2 transformed as indicated in the matrix file.
 For the GPL6480 platform (the total RNA one), **log Foldchange\>2 and adjust. p\<0.05** Ire regarded as threshold values for selecting DEGs and DELs.
 For the GPL8659 platform samples (the micro-RNA one), l**og Foldchange\>1 and adjust. p\<0.05** Ire regarded as threshold values for selecting DEGs and DElncRNAs.
 Statistical significance for the selection of this threshold was found, and those genes that Ire up- and down- regulated can also be selected for performing the subsequent analysis.
 R software was also used to draw volcano map of DELs, DEmiRs and DEmRNAs.
 This data would be used in the following ceRNA network construction and protein interaction network construction.

 ### Code